Particular/docs.particular.net/monitoring/heartbeats/in-servicepulse.md

 By default, each new endpoint discovered by ServicePulse is monitored for heartbeats.
 If the endpoint is not sending heartbeats (either because it is offline or because it does not have the heartbeats plugin installed) it will immediately be marked as inactive.

-Whether or not an endpoint instance is monitored can be configured in the configuration tab of the Heartbeats page.
+Heartbeat monitoring for endpoint instances can be configured in the configuration tab of the Heartbeats page.

 ![Configuration page](sp-configuration-page.png)